 The mission of Kalamazoo College is to prepare its graduates to better understand, live successfully within, and provide enlightened leadership to a richly diverse and increasingly complex world.
 As a highly selective, nationally renowned, and internationally oriented four-year college of arts and sciences, Kalamazoo College has developed a tradition of excellence in the fulfillment of the mission.

 The Americans with Disabilities Act, the Michigan Handicappers’ Civil Rights Act, and Kalamazoo College policy prohibits discrimination in employment against qualified individuals with disabilities.
 The College shall provide reasonable accommodations to a qualified employee with a disability to enable him/her to perform the essential duties of his/her job.
-An employee with a disability who is requesting accommodation should notify his/her supervisor and contact the Human Resources Director to initiate the disability accommodation process.
+Visit Accessibility at K for more information.

 For faculty and staff, contact Human Resources.